SentinelOne (NYSE:S) Price Target Raised to $29.00

-SentinelOne (NYSE:S – Free Report) had its price objective hoisted by Needham & Company LLC from $25.00 to $29.00 in a research note published on Monday morning, Marketbeat.com reports.
-The brokerage currently has a buy rating on the stock.
+SentinelOne (NYSE:S – Free Report) had its price target upped by Morgan Stanley from $27.00 to $29.00 in a research note published on Wednesday morning, Benzinga reports.
+They currently have an overweight rating on the stock.

-SentinelOne (NYSE:S – Get Free Report) last issued its quarterly earnings results on Tuesday, August 27th.
-The company reported $0.01 EPS for the quarter.
-The company had revenue of $198.94 million during the quarter, compared to analyst estimates of $197.32 million.
-SentinelOne had a negative net margin of 44.79% and a negative return on equity of 16.48%.
+SentinelOne (NYSE:S – Get Free Report) last posted its quarterly earnings data on Tuesday, August 27th.
+The company reported $0.01 earnings per share for the quarter.
+SentinelOne had a negative return on equity of 16.48% and a negative net margin of 44.79%.
+The business had revenue of $198.94 million during the quarter, compared to analysts’ expectations of $197.32 million.
+During the same quarter in the previous year, the firm earned ($0.26) EPS.
 The firm’s revenue was up 33.1% compared to the same quarter last year.
-During the same quarter in the previous year, the firm earned ($0.26) EPS.
-On average, sell-side analysts anticipate that SentinelOne will post -0.73 earnings per share for the current fiscal year.
+As a group, analysts forecast that SentinelOne will post -0.73 EPS for the current fiscal year.

 SentinelOne Company Profile